osvfelices/pulse/README.md

   <img src="pulse.svg" alt="Pulse" width="200"/>
 </p>

-# Pulse Runtime 2.0
+# Pulse 3.0

-Cooperative scheduler for Node.js with structured concurrency, deterministic task execution, and HTTP integration.
+A programming language with CSP-style concurrency, structured concurrency, and cooperative scheduling.

-## What is Pulse Runtime?
+## What is Pulse?

-Pulse Runtime is a JavaScript/TypeScript library that provides:
+Pulse is a programming language built for concurrent systems programming with:

+- **Native CSP primitives** - `spawn`, channels, and `select` statements built into the language
+- **Structured concurrency** - Parent tasks automatically manage child task lifecycles
-- **Cooperative scheduler** - Deterministic task execution with spawn/sleep primitives
+- **Cooperative scheduler** - Deterministic task execution with predictable behavior
-- **CSP-style channels** - Go-like channels for inter-task communication
-- **Select statement** - Multiplex channel operations with deterministic ordering
+- **Optional type system** - Gradual typing with `--strict-types` flag
-- **HTTP integration** - Scheduler pool for handling concurrent HTTP requests
+- **JavaScript interop** - Compiles to JavaScript, imports from npm seamlessly
-- **Structured concurrency** - Parent-child task relationships with automatic cancellation
+- **Advanced compiler** - Multi-stage IR-based backend with optimization passes
-- **Resource management** - Admission control, load shedding, and backpressure
-- **Production observability** - Prometheus metrics, health checks, graceful shutdown

-Built for backend services that need predictable concurrency behavior, resource control, and production-grade reliability.
+Pulse 3.0 includes a new compiler architecture with intermediate representation (IR), semantic analysis, and optional static type checking.

 ## When to Use This